englercj/node-esl/README.md

 The `api` command's callback will be executed immediately when the `command/reply` message is received, with all the returned data.
-However, that same command using `bgapi` will _not_ call the callback when the `command/reply` message is received, this is because FreeSWITCH returns the `command/reply` message immediate for background commands __before the command is run__.
+However, that same command using `bgapi` will _not_ call the callback when the `command/reply` message is received, this is because FreeSWITCH returns the `command/reply` message immediately for background commands __before the command is run__.
 The Library will automatically track the command, and call the callback on the `BACKGROUND_JOB` message that denotes a completed Background Job.